lunodb/lunodb/README.md

 LunoDB is a professional-grade, cross-platform database management client designed for developers and database administrators.
 Built with modern technologies, it provides comprehensive tools for managing multiple databases with an intuitive, native desktop experience.

-**✨ NEW in v1.19.5:** Show CREATE TABLE now fetches the exact statement from MySQL/MariaDB with foreign keys, collation, and AUTO_INCREMENT values.
+**✨ NEW in v1.19.5:** Connect to databases faster from the File menu and Command Palette.
+Show CREATE TABLE fetches the exact statement from MySQL/MariaDB.
 Smarter exports handle large text columns without memory issues.

 ## Download